shinbeth/pasizaidimai/11/README.md

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-MariaDB [(none)]> CREATE DATABASE 'lesson1';
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near ''lesson1'' at line 1
-MariaDB [(none)]> CREATE DATABASE 'lesson1';
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near ''lesson1'' at line 1
 MariaDB [(none)]> CREATE DATABASE lesson1;
 Query OK, 1 row affected (0.002 sec)